The Best and Worst Ways to Cook Eggs—Ranked!

 Availability of Micronutrients

 Countless micronutrients are found in egg yolks.
 Eggs are the top source of the belly-fat-fighting B-vitamin, choline, and are in the top 20 dietary sources of metabolism-regulating selenium, mood- and immunity-regulating vitamin D, and energy-promoting vitamin B2 (riboflavin) and B12.
-Depending on how you cook the eggs, the levels of these nutrients can significantly decrease, so we favored methods which preserved most of these nutrients.
+Depending on how you cook the eggs, the levels of these nutrients can significantly decrease, so we favored methods that preserved most of these nutrients.

 When it comes to weight loss, calories count.
 Certain cooking methods require fat, such as oil or butter.
 Just a tablespoon of butter can add an additional 100 calories to your morning meal.
 However, if you're not concerned with your weight, you don't necessarily have to be concerned with these cooking fats—if you choose the right kind, that is.
 We recommend either butter or extra virgin olive oil: A 2016 study published in the journal PLOS ONE found that there is no connection between butter and heart disease (plus, grass-fed butter is actually a great source of fat-fighting fatty acid CLA) and EVOO is rich in heart-healthy monounsaturated fats and disease-fighting antioxidants.
-On the other hand, cooking your eggs in vegetable oil means you're increasing intake of omega-6 fatty acids, a group of fats that causes waist-widening inflammation.
+On the other hand, cooking your eggs in vegetable oil means you're increasing your intake of omega-6 fatty acids, a group of fats that causes waist-widening inflammation.
 Because we don't know which type of fat you or a restaurant is using—or how much—we docked cooking methods that included any cooking fat.

 Some people drink raw eggs alone or add them to a shake to increase the amount of protein.